 Heinlein’s proximity seems to have sent a charge through Hubbard as well, although it wasn’t immediately obvious.
 His first story after the war, The End is Not Yet, ran in three parts, starting in the August 1947 issue of Astounding.
-Campbell later wrote: “I bought it largely because I felt Ron needed a boost back on his feet.
+Campbell later wrote to Heinlein: “I bought it quite largely because Ron, I felt, deserved a boost back onto his feet.
 The story, I felt at the time, was mediocre.
-It was the only time I’ve ever bought a story I did not genuinely enjoy.”
+It’s the only time I’ve ever bought a story I did not feel was one I genuinely enjoyed.”
 The novel is most interesting today for the alternate personas—or futures—that Hubbard seems to be testing for himself.
 One of its characters becomes a messiah to millions after discovering a new method of analyzing the brain; another is described as the world’s most famous author; and a third writes the definitive book on psychology.

 As Hubbard plunged back into writing, his style grew more relaxed.
 He wrote a string of potboilers for Astounding about Ole Doc Methuselah, a doctor who travels the galaxy with his alien slave Hippocrates.
 The stories, which are basically comic westerns, suffer from Hubbard’s usual labored gags, and his wife Sara said that she had proposed many of the plots.
 But along with Conquest of Space, a charming attempt at a future history for Startling Stories, they show more affection toward science fiction than anything he had published, as does “The Conroy Diary,” in which a pulp writer, obviously modeled on Hubbard himself, inspires mankind to enter space.